2021 – 2022

 Oji-nêhiyaw member of Peguis First Nation (Treaty 1)

-English and International Indigenous Studies Departments
+English and International Indigenous Studies Departments, University of Calgary

-Hokulani Aikau (Kanaka Maoli), University of Victoria, Moderator
+- Hokulani Aikau (Kanaka Maoli), University of Victoria, Moderator

-Joanne Barker (Lenape), San Francisco State University
+- Joanne Barker (Lenape), San Francisco State University

-Audra Simpson (Mohawk), Columbia University
+- Audra Simpson (Mohawk), Columbia University

-Anne Spice (Tlingit), X University
+- Anne Spice (Tlingit), X University

 Dr. Alex Wilson